ziad-saab/react-intro-workshop/README.md

 ### Stateful components and [controlled components](https://facebook.github.io/react/docs/forms.html): character limit
 This exercise expands on the previous one.
 You can copy your current `CharacterCounter` to a new component called `CharacterLimit`, or you can start it from scratch.

 The `CharacterLimit` component will accept a prop called `limit`.
 It should be a number, and is required.
-Remember to add this prop to the `propTypes` of your component.

 Then, add a `value` prop to the input field.
 Give it the value of `"hello"` and view your component in the browser.
 Notice that React gives you a warning about a read-only field?
 Since the `render` method gives a constant value to the `value` property, the value cannot change.